rbaumgar/openshift-logging/README.md

 OpenShift Logging is a powerful and flexible logging solution for OpenShift, built on top of the Vector and Loki project.
 It provides a unified approach to collecting, aggregating, and analyzing logs from various sources within an OpenShift cluster, such as container images, cluster nodes, and the Kubernetes API server.

-In previous version OpenShift Logging was based on Elastic, Fluentd and Kibana project.
+OpenShift Logging was based on the Elastic, Fluentd, and Kibana project in the previous version.

-You need to be cluster admin to follow this guide.
+You need to be a cluster admin to follow this guide.

 This document is based on OpenShift 4.17.
 See [Configuring and using logging in OpenShift Container Platform](https://docs.redhat.com/en/documentation/openshift_container_platform/4.17/html/logging/index).

 ## Install MinIO (optional)
-Loki requires an object storage.
-So if you have already an object storage available you can skip this chapter.
+Loki requires an object store.
+So if you already have an object store available you can skip this chapter.

 ### Create a New MinIO Project